Do you hate credit cards?

 There are certain things I totally disagree with, though.

-One, in particular, being that credit itself causes people to go into debt, but for more on that read Credit Is Not The Enemy, You Are!
+One, in particular, is that credit itself causes people to go into debt, but for more on that read Credit Is Not The Enemy, You Are!

 Sure, there are going to be people who are going to want my head on a platter for this since it may go against their “no credit/debt” lifestyle, but I can live with that.